amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 ## Third Extension: Influence of Publication Bias

-In our last extension, we will explore the effect of publication bias on the level effect size bias, as well as demonstrating the power of Egger's [cite].
+In our last extension, we will explore the effect of publication bias on the level of effect size bias; moreover, we investigated the power of Egger's[@Egger_1997] test under different publication bias levels.

-[As discussed](/journal.md), a Journal can be equiped with different [Selection Strategies](/journal.md#selection-strategies); therefore, in order to simulate the publication bias process, we can utilize the built-in SignificantSelection selection model, as follow:
+In order to incorporate the effect of publication bias to our simulation, we equip the Journal module with a [Selection Strategies](/journal.md#selection-strategies) that mimics this effect.
+The [Significant Selection](/selection-strategies.md#significant-selection) allows us to set adjust the publication bias of the Journal, `pub_bias` and induce different level of publication bias into our simulation.
+For this study, we use different values of publication bias, *{0., 0.1, ..., 0.9, 1.0}*.

 ??? journal "Journal: _Publication Bias_"
     ```json linenums="1" hl_lines="5-10"